Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 Robert Herrick (1647)

-Having discovered a ‘spiritual midden’ at Hestley Hall, in Suffolk, Easton recorded among the many objects a number of burnt wooden fragments or cut pieces of timber.
-It included a partially burnt log and half of a small, sawn 18th-century log which had been split into three.
-The ends had been put to the fire, extinguished and then consigned to the cavity beside an upper fireplace The implication being that they looked very much like the physical remnants of the ritual of the Yule Log (Easton 2012:45).
+Having discovered a ‘spiritual midden’ at Hestley Hall, in Suffolk, Easton recorded among the many objects found a number of burnt wooden fragments or cut pieces of timber were present.
+These included a partially burnt log and half of a small, sawn 18th-century log which had been split into three.
+The ends had been put to the fire, extinguished and then consigned to the cavity beside an upper fireplace, the implication was that they looked very much like the physical remnants of the ritual of the Yule Log (Easton 2012:45).

 Spiritual Middens

-Although Ralph Merrifield had recorded numerous examples of ritual acts including intentionally concealed objects within late medieval buildings, it was Easton who identified and gave name to a new category of apotropaic deposit; the ‘spiritual midden’.
-Broadly speaking, spiritual middens have now been archaeologically identified as ‘deliberately-curated’ deposits comprising old worn-out and broken objects – which often included large numbers of patched and repaired clothing and shoes.
-The deposits are characterized by having been intentionally concealed within inaccessible voids and spaces (such as in the voids alongside the chimney breast) whereby the objects had been inserted or dropped into place from a difficult-to-access point in the attic above.
+Although Ralph Merrifield had recorded numerous examples of ritual acts including the phenomenon of intentionally concealed objects within late medieval buildings, it was Easton who identified and gave name to a new category of apotropaic deposit; the ‘spiritual midden’.
+Broadly speaking, spiritual middens have now been identified archaeologically as ‘deliberately-curated’ deposits, comprising old worn-out and broken objects – which often included large numbers of patched and repaired items of clothing and shoes.
+The deposits are characterized as having been intentionally concealed within inaccessible spaces (such as in the voids alongside the chimney breast).
+In order to do so, the objects had to have been inserted or dropped into place from a difficult-to-access point in the attic above.
+The clear intention appears to have been to prevent access to the objects and to ‘take them out of circulation.’

 Daemonologie

-Towards the latter part of the article, Easton began to expand upon the themes of witchcraft belief during the Early Modern Period (c.
+In the latter part of the article, Easton began to expand upon the themes of witchcraft belief during the Early Modern Period in Europe (c.
 AD 1550-1800) a time to which many of the timber buildings that he had studied owed their origins.
-In the main, the 16th to 17th century buildings of the east of England had begun life as medieval ‘great’ or ‘open’ halls.
-The rising Yeoman class, keen to display there new-found wealth, had ‘modernised. their houses by inserting brick built fireplaces.
-Seeing a clear link between the folk beliefs of the period which blamed witches for bad luck and the advent of ritual protection marks appearing in buildings of the period, he turned to some of the literature of the day for further clues.
+In the main, the 16th to 17th century buildings of the east of England began life as medieval ‘great’ or ‘open’ halls.
+The rising Yeoman class, keen to display their new-found wealth, had modernised their houses by inserting brick-built fireplaces.
+Seeing a possible link between the folk beliefs of the period which blamed witches for bad luck and the discovery of ritual protection marks often concentrating upon the chimneys of the period, he turned to some of the literature of the day for further clues.

 “ being transformed into the likeness of a little beast or fowl, they will come and pierce through whatsoever house or church, though all ordinary passages be closed, by whatsoever open[ing] the air may enter in at.”

-So potent has this passage proven to be that it has been subsequently re-quoted by a number of researchers including (Wright 2015:5, 2021) & Fearn (2017:113).
-The passage appear to hint at the possibility of a witch’s small animal familiars infiltrating one’s home via the smallest ‘apertures’ or ‘openings.’
+This passage proven to be so potent that it has been subsequently re-quoted by a number of later researchers including Wright (2015:5, 2021) & Fearn (2017:113).
+The passage hints at the possibility that the witch’s animal (or spirit) familiar was capable of infiltrating one’s home via the smallest ‘aperture’ or ‘openings.’

 ‘Spontaneous’ & Devastating Fire Events, Lightning Strikes

-For this article, Easton’s field work included the recording of a burn mark on the principal door frame of a Saxon church in Viscri, Transylvania.
-The mark displayed internal vertical cuts made with a pointed metal object, suggestive of it having been scraped internally to increase the depth of the burn (Easton 2012:46).
-A second example from a timber fireplace lintel (bressumier) from Anstruther, Scotland, presented another kind of ‘vertical’ stratigraphy.
-A number of symbols had been cut into the lintel which had been made with a carpenters’ ‘rase’ knife; a specialist carpenter’s tool.
-The symbols included an ‘M’ (for Maria) and ‘AM’ (for Ave Maria) better known now as Marian Marks .
-Easton considers the symbol to be one of the most common form of apotropaic mark often found in profusion in churches throughout England, a symbol which he believes had originally derived from ciphers associated with the Virgin Mary.
-After the initial rase knife marks had been added, a number of large burn marks had been made at some interval afterwards which had obliterated and burnt through parts of the original letters.
-Finally, in a third phase of activity, a sharply cut Marian Mark (this time made with a thin, pointed blade) had been cut into the hollows of the burn marks, completing a three-fold sequence (Easton 2012:46).
+Easton’s field work in 2012 included the recording of a taper burn mark on the principal door frame of a Saxon church in Viscri, Transylvania.
+The mark displayed internal vertical cuts that had been made with a pointed metal object, suggestive of it having been scraped away internally to increase the depth of the mark (Easton 2012:46).
+A second example from a timber fireplace lintel (bressummer) from Anstruther, Scotland, presented another kind of ‘vertical’ stratigraphy.
+A number of symbols had been cut into the lintel with a carpenters’ ‘rase’ knife; a specialist carpenter’s tool.
+The symbols included an ‘M’ (for Maria) and ‘AM’ (for Ave Maria) – what are now understood to be Marian marks.
+They can appear either in the ‘M’ form or in the overlapping ‘V V’ form (as a ‘W’) which is shorthand for ‘Virgo Virginum’ (Virgin of Virgins).
+It is believed that in either form the marks were intended to evoke the Virgin Mary.
+Easton considers the symbol to be one of the most common form of apotropaic, often found in profusion in churches throughout England.
+After the initial rase knife marks had been added, a number of large taper burn marks had been made after some interval.
+Some of the taper burn marks had burnt through parts of the original letters.
+Finally, in a third phase of activity, a minutely cut Marian mark (this time made with a thin, pointed blade) had been added to the hollows of the burn marks, completing a three-fold sequence (Easton 2012:46).

-Finally, an identical example of burn mark cut through with an ‘M’ was cited from a wall stud at the top of the stairs in an Essex farmhouse.
+An identical example of burn mark cut through with an ‘M’ was cited from a wall stud at the top of the stairs in an Essex farmhouse.
 Easton surmised that the depth achieved within the burn marks would have only been possible if there had been a human intervention whereby the charcoal had been systematically scraped away whilst the taper was re-applied.
-He suggested that such burn marks were not exclusive to fireplace mantle beams and could be often discovered within both ‘cramped’ roof spaces and on the timber frames of windows and doors (Easton 2012: 46-7).
+During his ongoing research he found that such burn marks were not exclusive to fireplace mantle beams and that they could also be found located within both ‘cramped’ roof spaces and on the timber frames of windows and doors (Easton 2012: 46-7).

-Finally, he concluded that the application of the burn marks could be viewed as a form of ‘inoculation’ whereby the act of presenting a flame (under controlled conditions) to the timber had been done to guard against the possibility of an ‘uncontrolled’ or random fire.
-This took the folkloric account collected by Lloyd and applied it to the laws of ‘sympathetic’ magic.
-The consequences of fire in the Middle Ages and through to the Early Modern Period could devastate people’s houses, livestock and livelihood and the danger was ever-present (Easton 2012: 46-47).
+Finally, he concluded that the application of the burn marks could be viewed as a form of ‘inoculation’ whereby the act of applying a flame (under controlled conditions) to the timber had been done in order to guard against the possibility of an ‘uncontrolled’ or random fire.
+This took the folkloric account collected by Lloyd and applied the laws of ‘sympathetic’ magic to understand the ‘mechanism’ of such acts.
+In the Middle Ages and through to the Early Modern Period fire could devastate people’s lives.
+Champion (2017b) agrees, ‘Fire was one of the greatest threats to communities prior to the modern period, most major towns and cities in England suffered at least one major catastrophe.’
+Timber buildings, livestock and were all at risk and the danger was ever-present (Easton 2012: 46-47).
 Equally, lightning and thunderstorms were considered to be the work of supernatural powers in the Middle Ages and churches would ring their bells to dispel the storm and placate uncontrolled forces.
-As the bells themselves had been blessed and consecrated it was believed that it made them efficacious against evil spirits (Thomas 1971: 34).
+(Thomas 1971: 34).
 Ball lightning was also attributed to higher powers as it left a foul and sulphurous smell in its wake (Easton 2012: 46-47).
-Although the Puritans finally put paid to this particular practice, it appears that it may have been replaced by another form of ritual protection in the Early Modern Period: ritual taper burn marks.

 On Sunday October 21, 1638 a great storm and lightning strike occurred at Widecombe-in-the-Moor, Devon, which collapsed one of the pinnacles which fell through the roof and the descending fireball entered the nave.
 An engraving was made of the event 18 years later for a pamphlet which illustrated the event.